HOW THINGS ARE WORKING NOW...

-As you may expect, we’re opening with a new way of doing things for the time being.
-Guidelines have been developed to help our community return to climbing safely.
-They are based upon the UK Government Guidelines for our sector and industry specific guidelines published by the Association of British Climbing Walls (the ABC).
+As you may expect, we’ve opened with a new way of doing things for the time being.
+Guidelines have been developed to help our community return to climbing safely and are based upon the UK Government Guidelines for our sector and industry specific guidelines published by the Association of British Climbing Walls (the ABC).
 As the team at the ABC have noted, climbers are used to managing risk and the best way to think about Covid-19 is that its just another risk that we must all take individual responsibility to manage – to protect ourselves and those in our community.
 In our planning we’ve focused on three goals:

 - keeping our team safe

 - offering you an experience that provides as much freedom to climb as possible within the constraints under which we have to operate.

 We’re doing this by ‘keeping the climber clean’ through hand sanitising regimes and systems that help everyone manage social distancing.
 In the first instance capacity constraints in each part of the wall will help us do this and ensure that when you visit you have an unconstrained choice of routes to climb.

 We will re-open in phases to help build confidence and enable us to make changes to processes if needed.
 In the first instance we opened:

 - pre-bookable climbing for our registered climbers and experienced climbers